NBC Logo

 NBC Logo 1953-1959

 In 1953, a radically different logo was introduced.
-It is made in the form of a xylophone and a hammer, which denote the chimes of the NBC service, which were first heard in 1927 in the form of a seven-tone sequence.
+It is made in the form of a xylophone and a hammer, which denote the NBC service chimes, first heard in 1927 as a seven-tone sequence.
 This symbolism was adopted during the Tournament of Roses Parade in December.
 Subsequently, the number of notes was corrected and reduced to three due to problems with the correct orchestration.

 The xylophone emblem was first used to signal the Federal Communications Commission’s (FCC) adoption of a new color standard.
-It consists of three vertical rectangles colored red, green, and blue.
-They are marked with white letters from the name of the company.
+It consists of three vertical rectangles, red, green, and blue, marked with white letters from the company’s name.
 Below is a black hammer for playing the instrument.

 1956 – 1975